Ignatius Spencer: Crusade of prayer for England

-Entrance to the Passionists
+Passionist priest

 Spencer had often considered the possibility that he might have a vocation to enter the religious life and in 1846 he made a long retreat, finally deciding that it was God's will that he should enter the Passionist Congregation.
-On 5 January 1847 George Spencer received the Passionist habit from the hands of his old friend Dominic Barberi, who had brought the congregation to England in 1841.
+On 5 January 1847 George Spencer received the Passionist habit from the hands of his old friend Dominic Barberi, who had brought the congregation to England in 1841 with the help of Spencer.
 Spencer received the religious name Ignatius of Saint Paul, the name he would be known by ever after.
 Spencer threw himself into Passionist life and after making his religious profession in 1848 began preaching sermons throughout Britain and Ireland, always calling for prayers for the conversion of England.
-In August 1849, Spencer was preaching in Belgium when he heard of Barberi's death, consequently he was now provincial of the Passionist Congregation in England and Belgium.
+In August 1849, Spencer was preaching in Belgium when he heard of Barberi's death, consequently, he was now provincial of the Passionist Congregation in England and Belgium.
 In 1851, Spencer set out to Rome to gain the approval of the pope for his work; on his return he also met with several prominent bishops, as well as with Emperor Franz Josef of Austria.

-Death and cause for beatification
+Death

 Spencer's health had always been precarious at best, and, worn out with continual work, preaching and begging, he suffered a heart attack and died alone in a ditch (the death he had often described as ideal for himself) on 1 October 1864.
 Spencer was returning from giving a mission in Scotland at the end of September 1864.
 He stopped at Carstairs to visit an old friend.
 Leaving his luggage at the station, he walked down the road through the countryside towards the house, and collapsed and died.

 He was buried alongside Dominic Barberi and Elizabeth Prout in St. Anne's, Sutton, St. Helens on 4 October and now rests in the shrine church there.
 When his body was exhumed in 1973 it was noted that Spencer suffered from horrific arthritis, but that his tongue had not suffered any decay since the day of his death.